message/iata/SG.md

 - This does not apply to passengers with an approval letter from the Safe Travel Office (STO), Ministry of Foreign Affairs (MFA), Ministry of Education (MOE), Ministry of Health (MOH), or Ministry of Trade and Industry (MTI).
 - This does not apply to passengers with a Business Travel Pass (BTP) or a Pre-Approved Business Pass (PBP).
 - This does not apply to passengers with an Air Travel Pass approval letter issued by Singapore if they:
-- have only been in Singapore and/or Low-Infection Category on <a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a> in the past 7 days ; and
+- have only been in China (People's Rep.), Chinese Taipei, Hong Kong (SAR China) (until 24 February 2022), Macao (SAR China) or Singapore in the past 7 days ; and
 - must have a negative COVID-19 PCR or rapid antigen test, taken at most 2 days before departure from the first embarkation point; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor).
 - This does not apply to passengers with a Vaccinated Travel Pass (Air) approval letter issued by Singapore if they:
 - have a valid proof of vaccination issued in Singapore or a Vaccinated Travel Lane (VTL) country/region listed on <a href="https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries">https://safetravel.ica.gov.sg/vtl/requirements-and-process#countries</a> ; and
-- they have only been in or transited through Singapore, a Low-Infection country/region, or a VTL country/region in the past 7 days; and
+- they have only been in or transited through China (People's Rep.), Chinese Taipei, Hong Kong (SAR China) (until 24 February 2022), Macao (SAR China), Singapore, or a VTL country/region in the past 7 days; and
 - have a visa to enter Singapore (if they are a visa-required short-term visitor); and
 - have a medical certificate with a negative Coronavirus (COVID-19) PCR or rapid antigen test, taken at most 2 days before departure from the first embarkation point; and
 - arrive in Singapore on a designated VTL flight.